Variational Autoencoders for Anomalous Jet Tagging: Semi-Supervision -- OE-VAE

 with $z$ and $z'$ denoting latent representations of inlier samples and outlier samples respectively.
 This will encourage outlier samples to have a larger KL divergence above a specific margin. \end{itemize} Of course these are not unique choices for the OE loss.
 But they have been effective in our studies.

-\paragraph{Training Setup} We exposed 120,000 OoD samples consisting of boosted (mass-rescaled) $W$ jets, which are resampled to match the mass distribution of the QCD background.
+\paragraph{Training Setup} We exposed 120,000 OoD samples \footnote{Regarding the outlier sample size, we have tried different OE sizes ranging from 4/5 to 1/10 of the QCD training set size.
+And we didn't find significant performance difference due to the sample size.
+The only issue one should be aware of is that when the OE sample size is too small ($\textrm{training set size} / \textrm{OE sample size} \leq 6$), the model might overfit early but by checkpointing one can ameliorate this issue properly.} consisting of boosted (mass-rescaled) $W$ jets, which are resampled to match the mass distribution of the QCD background.
 Increasing $\lambda$ puts higher weight on the supervision part and, at the same time, enforces stronger mass-decorrelation.
 Thus $\lambda=500$ is chosen for MSE-OE accordingly to make sure both the VAE loss and the OE penalty are equally optimized.
 For KL-OE, we have $\lambda=2$ and \texttt{margin} set to 1 according to mean values of the KL divergence.
 The models are trained for 50 epochs with a batch size of 100.
-As in the DisCo-VAE training, we cyclically annealed $\lambda$ \footnote{Starting from the 10th epoch, slowly increased $\lambda$ from 0 to the target value in 5 epochs, followed by another 5 epochs' training on the full objective, then started over this process for 3 times.
+As in the DisCo-VAE training, we cyclically anneal $\lambda$ \footnote{Starting from the 10th epoch, we slowly increased $\lambda$ from 0 to the target value in 5 epochs, followed by another 5 epochs' training on the full objective, then started over this process for 3 times.
 After, the model was trained with the full objective until the 50th epoch.} in the training process to achieve a better balance between the optimization of the VAE loss and the OE loss.
 Adam with a learning rate of 1e-3 is used for optimization.
-The OE training can be carried out either from scratch or in the manner of fine-tuning a pre-trained VAE model.
-We report results for the models that were trained from scratch in the following.

 \paragraph{Results}